winstonwolff/ctags-javascript-coffeescript/README.md

 ```

 ## Coffeescript
-Classes and function are identified.
+Classes and functions are identified.
 When there is a namespace
 prefix, or an `@` instance prefix, the symbol name is correctly extracted.
 ```
 create:  ->                                             -> create